B.2 Forward planning for HERs

 - Set out realistic timetables and costings for programmes of work identifying methods, equipment, materials and staff resources required.

-The process of preparing a forward plan can be divided into stages
+B.2.4 The forward-planning process#The process of preparing a forward plan can be divided into stages

 Break down your vision into programme areas and projects and identify resources required to deliver them.